rayaman/multi/README.md

 -- Lets create the events
-yawn={} -- ill just leave that there OnCustomSafeEvent=multi:newConnection(true) -- lets pcall the calls incase something goes wrong defualt OnCustomEvent=multi:newConnection(false) -- lets pcall the calls incase something goes wrong OnCustomEvent:Bind(yawn) -- create the connection lookup data in yawn
+yawn={} -- ill just leave that there OnCustomSafeEvent=multi:newConnection(true) -- lets pcall the calls incase something goes wrong defualt OnCustomEvent=multi:newConnection(false) -- lets not pcall the calls and let errors happen...
+We are good at coding though so lets get a speed advantage by not pcalling.
+Pcalling is useful for plugins and stuff that may have been coded badly and you can ingore those connections if need be.
+OnCustomEvent:Bind(yawn) -- create the connection lookup data in yawn

 -- Lets connect to them, a recent update adds a nice syntax to connect to these